BobbyESP/Harmonia/README.md

 ## License

-This project is licensed under [Apache License 2.0](LICENSE).
+This project is licensed under the [CC BY-NC-ND 4.0](LICENSE.md) (Attribution-NonCommercial-NoDerivs 4.0 International).

-But you are **not allowed to derive a new project** from this one, personal use (cannot be published to Internet) is allowed.